lukejharmon/lanyon/chapters_preref/chapter6_beyondbm_pre.md

 Figure 6.2.
 Rate tests comparing carnivores (black) with other mammals (red; Panel A).
 Box-plots show only a slight difference in the absolute value of independent contrasts for the two clades, and the distribution of absolute values of contrasts is strongly skewed.

 In fact, if we try this test on mammal body size, contrasting the two major clades in the tree (carnivores versus non-carnivores, Figure 6.2A), there looks to be a small difference in the absolute value of contrasts (Figure 6.2B).
-A t-test is not significant (Welch two-sample t-test P = 0.42), but we also can see that the distribution of PIC absolute values is strongly skewed (Figure 6.2C).
+A t-test is not significant (Welch two-sample t-test $P = 0.42$), but we also can see that the distribution of PIC absolute values is strongly skewed (Figure 6.2C).

 There are other simple options.
 For example, one could also compare the magnitudes of the squared contrasts, although these are also not expected to follow a normal distribution.
 Alternatively, we can again follow Garland’s (1992) suggestion and use a Mann-Whitney U-test, the nonparametric equivalent of a t-test, on the absolute values of the contrasts.
 Since Mann-Whitney U tests use ranks instead of values, this approach will not be sensitive to the fact that the absolute values of contrasts are not normal.
 If the P-value is significant for this test then we have evidence that the rate of evolution is greater in one part of the tree than another.

-In the case of mammals, a Mann-Whitney U test also shows no significant differences in rates of evolution between carnivores and other mammals (W = 251, P = 0.70).
+In the case of mammals, a Mann-Whitney U test also shows no significant differences in rates of evolution between carnivores and other mammals ($W = 251$, $P = 0.70$).

 ### Section 6.3b: Rate tests using maximum likelihood and AIC

-One can also carry out rate comparisons using a model-selection framework (O’Meara et al. 2006; Thomas et al. 2006).
+One can also carry out rate comparisons using a model-selection framework [@OMeara2006-he, @Thomas2012-zs].
 To do this, we can fit single- and multiple-rate Brownian motion models to a phylogenetic tree, then compare them using a model selection method like AICc.
 For example, in the example above, we tested whether or not one subclade in the mammal tree (carnivores) has a very different rate of body size evolution than the rest of the clade.
 We can use an ML-based model selection method to compare the fit of a single-rate model to a model where the evolutionary rate in carnivores is different from the rest of the clade, and use this test evaluate the support for that hypothesis.

 This test requires the likelihood for a multi-rate Brownian motion model on a phylogenetic tree.
 We can derive such an equation using equations that are closely related to the likelihood equations presented in Chapter 4.
 Recall that the likelihood equations for (constant-rate) Brownian motion use a phylogenetic variance-covariance matrix, C, that is based on the branch lengths and topology of the tree.
 For single-rate Brownian motion, the elements in C are derived from the branch lengths in the tree.
 Traits are drawn from a multivariate normal distribution with variance-covariance matrix: